 These statistics are being published as official statistics in development.
 Official statistics in development may be new or existing statistics, and will be tested with users, in line with the standards of trustworthiness, quality and value in the Code of Practice for Statistics.
 The UK Statistics Authority has not yet assessed these statistics.
 They have not been designated as Accredited Official Statistics.

-&lt;sup>3 For more information on official statistics in development please see:
+&lt;sup>3 More information on official statistics in development is available on UK Statistics Authority website.